Shinobs11/it326-tutoring-app/README.md

 ```
 cd ./it326-tutoring-app
 ```
-There's two docker-compose files for setting up the containers.
-One is for prod, one is for dev, take a guess which is which.

 Before we can start the containers, we need to build the containers.
+Depending on your machine and internet, it could take a bit.
+(My laptop takes around 45 seconds with ISU internet)

 ```
-docker compose -f ./docker-compose.dev.yml build
+docker compose build
 ```
-You shouldn't need to rebuild the containers in theory, though sometimes it can be useful for debugging when you have nothing else to try and need a bit to think after bashing your head against a keyboard for a few hours.
+You shouldn't ever need to rebuild the containers in theory, though sometimes it can be useful for debugging when you have nothing else to try and need a bit to think after bashing your head against a keyboard for a few hours.
 It probably won't fix anything though.

 After building your containers you can now start them!
 ```
-docker compose -f ./docker-compose.dev.yml start
+docker compose up
 ```

 All the containers are hosted on your PC and will use the localhost ip address (127.0.0.1)

-NextJs(Frontend) server: 127.0.0.1:3000
+NextJs(Frontend) server: 127.0.0.1:3000 or localhost:3000

-Django(Backend) server: 127.0.0.1:8000
+Django(Backend) server: 127.0.0.1:8000 or localhost:8000

-Postgres(Database) server: 127.0.0.1:5432
+Postgres(Database) server: 127.0.0.1:5432 or localhost:5432